Resolving the phase of a Dirac topological state via interferometric photoemission: Methods

 The strong polarization dependence of the coupling to the IPS can be seen in Fig.~\ref{fig:IPS}(a-b).
 The spectra are shown at a negative time delay, where due to the reversed pump-probe roles the IPS is clearly visible and the rest of the intermediate states are suppressed.
 The IPS intensity at P polarization (b) is roughly 5 times stronger than at S polarization (a).

-Fig.~\ref{fig:IPS}(d) shows the estimated $|\psi_2(k_x,E)|^2$, which is a Lorentzian shape in energy around the maximum located at IPS position (red solid line in (a) and (b)), where the Lorentzian width $\gamma=55$~meV is obtained from fitting the IPS lineshape from (b) (see fit in panel (c)).
+Fig.~\ref{fig:IPS}(d) shows the estimated $|\psi_2(E, k_y)|^2$, which is a Lorentzian shape in energy around the maximum located at IPS position (red solid line in (a) and (b)), where the Lorentzian width $\gamma=55$~meV is obtained from fitting the IPS lineshape from (b) (see fit in panel (c)).
 The overall amplitude is estimated as 11.2, chosen as the minimal amplitude that can agree with the interference signature we observe.
 The magnitude within the energy-momentum region where we reconstruct the phase (purple square) is 0.2-0.4 (intensity is relative to the counts reported in Fig.~2-4).
-We note that changes in $|\psi_2(k_x,E)|^2$, such as taking a constant $|\psi_2(k_x,E)|^2=0.25$ or increasing the overall amplitude does not change the resulting phase reconstruction significantly.
+We note that changes in $|\psi_2(E, k_y)|^2$, such as taking a constant $|\psi_2(E, k_y)|^2=0.25$ or increasing the overall amplitude does not change the resulting phase reconstruction significantly.
+We further verified the robustness of the reconstruction experimentally by repeating the analysis with a shifted HE photon energy, thereby changing the IPS detuning.
+The reconstructed phase remained unchanged within experimental resolution (Supplementary Section \ref{SM:QP2_sensitivity}).